 The COVID-19 belly is not referring to a 19-inch waist!
 It’s the belly that is appearing on many Canadians right now.
 Some people are calling it “COVID Pounds” or “Quarantine 15”.
 Regardless of what you want to call it, it’s real and it’s happening all over the world.
 Artists have taken to social media to share their experience labelling it “Quarantine 15”, posting songs and messages about the 15 pounds they expect to gain, the “clothes that no longer fit” and “eating all the cookie dough”.

-One post read online “Due to coronavirus, my summer body will be delayed to 2021, thanks for understanding. “
+One post read online “Due to coronavirus, my summer Healthy Body will be delayed to 2021, thanks for understanding. “

 There are many contributing factors to this mind frame.
 You may have lost your job, had to work longer hours on the front lines, been sent home from college, been separated from loved ones or have been quarantined at home with people that you may have tense relationships with.
 No matter what your life was like before it has been altered in fundamental ways.